 In 2019 he formed Chronolord with Baltimore’s Andy Cooke (Dataloaf, Pine Tree State, Electric Wave Inspection Bureau).
 Their debut album The Cuckoo Gene, a concept album based on a science fiction story penned by Tim and accompanied by instrumental tracks concocted by Andy, was released in 2020.

-Tim writes reviews and interviews artists for Canadian folk music magazine, Penguin Eggs.
+Tim wrote reviews and interviewed artists for the mich-missed Canadian folk music magazine, Penguin Eggs and for Roots Music Canada.
 He was the Artistic Director for the 2008 and 2009 CelticFest Vancouver.
 Tim has worked as an event MC at many private engagements, as well as at Vancouver’s Rogue Folk Club, the Mission Folk Festival Main Stage (pretty much an annual gig for last 30 years or so), Vancouver Music for Literacy Concert, The Fiddlers for Funds Tsunami Relief Benefit and CelticFest Vancouver.

-He hosted the successful ‘Tim Readman and Musical Friends’ series at Montmartre Cafe on Vancouver’s Main Street for 10 years, which won the Georgia Straight songwriter venue of the year.
+He hosted the successful ‘Tim Readman and Musical Friends’ series at Montmartre Cafe on Vancouver’s Main Street for 15 years, which won the Georgia Straight songwriter venue of the year.
 This proved to be a labour of love for Tim and resulted in imaginative collaborations with his fellow musicians and the continued emergence of promising new talent.
-Many performers including Allison Russell (Po Girl, Birds of Chicago), Old Man Luedeke, Cleia, Norah Rendell (The Outside Track), Karla Mundy, The No Shit Shirleys, Kent McAlister, Thereafter and Ché Aimée (Casualties of Cool) honed their chops there.
+Many performers including Allison Russell (Po Girl, Birds of Chicago etc.), Old Man Luedeke, Lydia Hol, Cleia, Norah Rendell (The Outside Track), Karla Mundy, The No Shit Shirleys, Jocelyn Pettit, Thereafter and Ché Aimée (Casualties of Cool, Devin Townsend) honed their chops there.
 Special guests who performed with Tim at the venue included Dougie MacLean, David Francey, Vin Garbutt and Jez Lowe.